MAP Project

 1. A golden opportunity to acquire an exceptional plant

-Primavera’s sale of rare plants is sure to delight both plant enthusiasts and hobby gardeners alike.
-Just imagine: being able to enjoy a little piece of the Jardin des Plantes in your living room or garden every day.
-Green is going to be the decor trend this spring!
+Primavera’s sale of rare plants is sure to delight botany enthusiasts and hobby gardeners alike.
+Just imagine: being able to admire a little piece of the Jardin des Plantes in your living room or garden every day.
+Green will be this spring’s top decor trend!

 2. A Day of Learning